oliveoilexpert/t3-avif/README.md

 ## Update

-* Save the extension settings at least once (through `Admin Tools > Settings > Extension Configuration > webp`) after an update to save the new default settings in your local configuration
+* Save the extension settings at least once (through `Admin Tools > Settings > Extension Configuration > avif`) after an update to save the new default settings in your local configuration

 ## Requirements

-You can either use the installed Imagemagick or GraphicsMagick you already use for TYPO3 image manipulation if it supports webp (see below) or you can use any other external binary available on your server (e.g. [_cwebp_](https://developers.google.com/speed/webp/docs/cwebp)).
+You can either use the installed Imagemagick or GraphicsMagick you already use for TYPO3 image manipulation if it supports avif (see below) or you can use any other external binary available on your server (e.g. [_cavif_](https://developers.google.com/speed/avif/docs/cavif)).

 You can test the support of GraphicsMagick with e.g.:

-    gm version | grep WebP
+    gm version | grep Avif

 (should return `yes`)

 or using ImageMagick with e.g.:

-    convert version | grep webp
+    convert version | grep avif

-(should return a list of supported formats including `webp`)
+(should return a list of supported formats including `avif`)

-These are examples, check your system documentation for further information on how to verify webp support on your platform.
+These are examples, check your system documentation for further information on how to verify avif support on your platform.

 ## Extension settings